sithiz/clone/README.md

 If you want more to do, later today we will be getting into git and Github.
 Use your **research skills** (Google-fu) to find out more about:

+* What is git?
-* The difference between git and github
+* What is the difference between git and github?
-* What is a Github repo
+* What is a git repository ("repo")
-* forking a repo on Github
+* How and when to fork a repo on Github
-* cloning a repo from Github
+* How and when to clone a repo from Github
+* What is a "remote" in git/github?
 * What does `git push origin master` do?
+Why?
 What does it mean?
 * What would `git pull upstream master` do?
+When might you use it?

 <br>
 <hr>